josmac69/data_platform_case_studies/reddit-etl-pipeline/README.md

 * This project is a data pipeline designed to extract data from the Data Engineering subreddit on Reddit.
 * The output of this pipeline is a Google Data Studio report, which provides insights into the Data Engineering subreddit.

-Here's a detailed breakdown of the architecture of this ETL data pipeline:
+### Breakdown of the architecture of this ETL data pipeline:

 1. **Extract Data Using Reddit API**: The pipeline begins by extracting data from the Data Engineering subreddit using the Reddit API.
 This is the "Extract" part of the ETL process.